Workflow Automation for Small Businesses: A 2026 Guide

 Integrations

-The current library sits at over 431 pre-built pieces, and this number is constantly increasing due to contributions from the open-source community.
+The current library offers 586+ pre-built pieces, and this number is constantly increasing due to contributions from the open-source community.

 These pieces cover a wide range of categories: